Srivasavi-vipparla/myapp/README.md

 * we need to update index.jade page to say "I love Express"

-* we need to update the index.js file to set the title to "Disneyland" so the paragra[h reads the "I love Disneyland"
+* we need to update the index.js file to set the title to "Disneyland" so the paragraph reads the "I love Disneyland"

 * As a additional change i added the background color to my web page and its worked fine